ArnoldDP/ARSE/README.md

 ### PLEASE DO NOT INSTALL WABBAJACK LISTS TO THE SAME FOLDER THAT YOU HAVE THE WABBAJACK CLIENT INSTALLED, THINGS WILL PROBABLY BREAK

+### Running the game

+1. Navigate to where you installed the list

+2. Launch ModOrganizer.exe

+3. Click the "Run" button in the top right

+4. **(OPTIONAL)** If you don't want to launch MO2 every time you go to play the list, you can click the shortcut button on the bottom right to create a shortcut that launches the list directly.

 </details>

 ## Important stuff